Catholicism, Catholic, Traditional Catholicism, Catholic Church

 And He ascended to prepare a place for us.
 St. John recounts in the first 3 verses of the fourteenth chapter of his Gospel that after the Last Supper, Our Lord told His disciples:

 Let not your heart be troubled.
-You believe in God, believe also in me.
-In my Father's house there are many mansions.
+You believe in God, believe also in Me.
+In My Father's house there are many mansions.
 If not, I would have told you: because I go to prepare a place for you.
-And if I shall go, and prepare a place for you, I will come again, and will take you to myself; that where I am, you also may be.
+And if I shall go, and prepare a place for you, I will come again, and will take you to Myself; that where I am, you also may be.

 Glorious promise to those who believe and obey!
 And there is something else most splendid about the Ascension: Christ foretold it, and in such a way as to teach the Apostles of the miraculous nature of the Eucharist.
 In John 6:56-58, we read: